It’s time for a spring cleaning… on your social media profiles, that is.

 Tabitha Hatch

-Instead of going with typical springtime imagery and themes, Swingline’s Facebook collateral (designed by Tabitha Hatch) for its sweepstakes held in late spring looks ahead to the summer barbecue season, featuring graphics and colors to suit.
+Instead of going with typical springtime imagery and themes, Swingline’s Facebook collateral (designed by Tabitha Hatch(opens in a new tab or window)) for its sweepstakes held in late spring looks ahead to the summer barbecue season, featuring graphics and colors to suit.

 Charlotte Gibling